eljefe6a/yaka/README.md

 Why would would you want a new/different Kafka API?
 A few reasons:

 * Would not be directly coupled to Kafka.
 You shouldn't write code directly coupled to Kafka's API.
+Many of the organizations I've worked with are writing or plan to write their own shim.
+This API can serve as that shim.
 * Would not make you think about threading.
 The `KafkaConsumer` is not thread safe and you have to write your own.
 This opens code up to multi-threading bugs.
 * Would not make you think about code, configs, and properties.
 Often Kafka needs a property change and code changes.
 This is unintuitive to most programmers.
 * Wouldn't force flatMaps and functional programming (but you can still use it)